 - 1. The ASAB Certification scheme for Animal Behaviourists. - 2.
 The Board of Trustees of the Association for the Assessment and Accreditation of Laboratory Animal Care International (AAALAC). - 3.
 The Advisory Board of the Animal Welfare Judging and Assessment Contest (North America). - 4.
-The European Union Animal Welfare Platform.
+The European Union Animal Welfare Platform and its sub-groups.